felipemalli/felipemalli/README.md

 I studied exact half graduation of civil engeneering and decided to change my career.
 As I love logic and solving problems, I only appreciated math's related subjects, which was one of the things that made me realize that I was in the wrong profession.

-As much as I have knowledge of frontend, I'm a backend developer, so I'm currently studyng at Trybe and learning other technologies for my own.
+As much as I have knowledge of frontend, I intend to specialize in backend development, so I'm currently studyng at Trybe and learning other technologies for my own.
 I will start computation science's graduation in august, where I pretend to build solid foundations to become a excellent professional in the future.

 ## 🌎 Find me elsewhere